francescmarti00/dmu-multimedia/md/PouchDB-lab2-TECH3015.md

 ```

 ### Exercise 3
-Modify the previous code so you create a new paragraph ("Paragprah 1",  "Paragprah 2", etc.) everytime you click anywhere in the page.
+Modify the previous code so you create a new paragraph ("Paragraph 1",  "Paragraph 2", etc.) everytime you click anywhere in the page.

 ### Exercise 4
 Modify the UI of our application so, the form disappears after submitting it (you can use `style.display = "none"`) and the application displays the message "Thank you for your feedback!".